Since its launch in 2005, YouTube has grown from an obscure video network to one of the most powerful social media platforms on the planet.

 Every day, millions of people flock to the site in search of entertainment, education, and inspiration.
 Funny videos.
 Product reviews.
 Tutorials on everything from DIY to video editing.
 It’s all there and it’s all free.
 And for marketers, it’s an incredible place to win new business.

 To give you a taste of YouTube’s massive potential, we’ve rounded up 19 essential statistics you need to know.
+(Also, if you’re interested in the future of video marketing, read our trends predictions for 2022).

 YouTube has over 2 billion unique monthly users